bcherny/tyler/coffee/tyler.coffee.md

 ## setCSS

-Tiles should be square, and exactly **two** big ones should fit side-by-side.
+Tiles should be square, and exactly **two** should fit side-by-side.
 That number can be overwritten in `options.columns`.

 		setCSS: ->